-On August 2, 2021, the Company entered into a purchase agreement (the "Purchase Agreement"), with Lincoln Park Capital Fund, LLC ("Lincoln Park"), under which, subject to specified terms and conditions, the Company may sell to Lincoln Park up to \$16.5 million worth of common stock, par value \$0.0001 per share, from time to time during the term of the Purchase Agreement, which ends August 2, 2023.
+On August 2, 2021, the Company entered into a purchase agreement (the "Purchase Agreement"), with Lincoln Park Capital Fund, LLC ("Lincoln Park"), under which, subject to specified terms and conditions, the Company may sell to Lincoln Park up to \$16.5 million worth of common stock, par value \$0.0001 per share, from time to time during the term of the Purchase Agreement, which ended on August 2, 2023.
+No shares were sold as part of this agreement.